kdeyev/rttr_rpc/src/core/README.md

     };
 };
 ~~~~~~~~~~~
-You add a reflection to your class using non-intrusive sintax:
+You add a reflection to your class using non-intrusive syntax:
 ~~~~~~~~~~~c++
 RTTR_REGISTRATION {
     rttr::registration::class_<Calculator>("Calculator")(